 hope, look, wait, watch, wish... for

-Some prepositions are closely associated with certain verbs, so if you don’t know which preposition to use, look up the verb in a dictionary, especially one written for English language learners such as the Longman Dictionary of Contemporary American English.
+Some prepositions are closely associated with certain verbs, so if you don’t know which preposition to use, look up the verb in a dictionary, especially one written for English language learners such as the Longman Dictionary of Contemporary English.
 Also, remember that the meaning may change, depending on which preposition you choose.

 Example: The verb run can be used with a variety of prepositions depending on what meaning the writer wishes to convey.

 We ran into him at the mall—what a pleasant surprise!